chrisgeno/govee-stream-dock-plugin/README.md

 # Govee Light Control for Stream Dock

 I built this because the existing generic Govee Control plugin on https://vsdinside.key123.vip/ did not work on a MAC and the only other repo had been deleted by its original creator.
+I'm only supporting MAC for this plugin right now as that is all I use.

 I built this for my setup in as generic a way as possible, as bug reports come in from other configurations I'll do my best to get them fixed.